rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-spinasymmetry/index.md

 weight = 40
 +++

-### Spin-Asymmetry Example from NIST
+### Spin-asymmetry example from NIST

 This example shows how to simulate the magnetic layer described on the NIST homepage in the [Magnetically Dead Layers in Spinel Films](https://www.nist.gov/ncnr/magnetically-dead-layers-spinel-films) example.
 In particular, we want to show how to use BornAgain in order to simulate the spin asymmetry.
 The sample simulated in this example is very similar to the previous examples introduced in this section.
 It just consists of a magnetic layer on top of a substrate.
-During these tutorial we neglect the magnetically dead layer that forms below the magnetic layer, as there is currently no API in BornAgain to support such a scenario out of the box.
+During these tutorials, we neglect the magnetically dead layer that forms below the magnetic layer, as there is currently no API in BornAgain to support such a scenario out of the box.

-In this first example, we utilize parameters that are deduced from a fit to the data provided on the Nist homepage.
+In this first example, we utilize parameters that are deduced from a fit to the data provided on the NIST homepage.
 How to perform the fit is described in the
 [extended example]({{% ref-example "polarized-reflectometry/polarized-spinasymmetry-fit" %}}).

-#### Spin Asymmetry
+#### Spin asymmetry

 The spin asymmetry is defined as